GDPR (AVG) Privacy Statement

 - Commercial partners of ours, where you have opted in to receiving marketing information from them

-- The police and other law enforcement agencies and HMRC and other government bodies where we have a legal or regulatory obligation to do so
+- The police and other law enforcement agencies and HMRC and paypal and other government bodies where we have a legal or regulatory obligation to do so

 - Debt recovery agencies, to recover overdue amounts due to us

 - Potential or actual purchasers of any part of our business or assets, or other third parties in the context of a possible transfer or restructuring of our business